-Appendix B CON 5390-OL1 Tape Critique/Analysis
+Appendix B CON 5390-01 Tape Critique/Analysis

 Please answer the question below for each tape submitted.
 Listen to the recording in its entirety prior to beginning this form.
-Please be thorough and do not rush through this reflective exercise.
-This form must be typed.
-Oral presentation in supervision worth 2 points.
+Please be thorough and do not rush through this reflective exercise. \\\This form must be typed. \\\ Oral presentation in supervision worth 2 points.

-Student Counselor's Name Date of session

-Student/Client's Initials Session #(with this client/student) Tape Submission # of 6
+Student Counselor's Name Date of session Client's Initials_Session #(with this client/student) Tape Submission # of 6

-1) Description of student-client (presenting issue/topic) (2 points): [For CMHC Interns: Please provide a general description of the client's feelings, symptoms, homework/practice report, concerns, problems expressed, thoughts, and any other relevant information reported by the client during the counseling session.]

-2) Summary of session content (3 points):

-- A) Presenting Issue: [For CMHC Interns: Additionally, please include the results of your DDx process, including DSM & ICD code (CACREP 5.C.2.d.)] - B) Objectives for the session (identify at least 3) [For CMHC Interns: Based on the diagnosis, please list goal(s) with 2 objectives per goal (CACREP 5.C.3.a.)] - C) Overall summary

-3) Identify key themes of the session (client themes, themes on which you noticed or focused): (2 points)

-4) What theoretical orientation(s) did you use in this session?
-Why did you work from that theory?
+- 1) Description of student-client (presenting issue/topic) (2 points): [\\For CMHC Interns: Please provide a general description of the client's feelings, symptoms, homework/practice report, concerns, problems expressed, thoughts, and any other relevant information reported by the client during the counseling session.] - 2) Summary of session content (3 points): - A) Presenting Issue: [\\For CMHC Interns: Additionally, please include the results of your DDx process, including DSM & ICD code] - B) Objectives for the session (identify at least 3) [\\For CMHC Interns: Based on the diagnosis, please list goal(s) with 2 objectives per goal] - C) Overall summary - 3) Identify key themes of the session (client themes, themes on which you noticed or focused): (2 points) - 4) What theoretical orientation(s) did you attempt to use in this session?
+Why did you try and work from that theory?
 What is the evidence that you worked from that theory?
-(2 points) [For CMHC Interns (CACREP 5.C.3.a & 5.C.3.b): What techniques and interventions for prevention and treatment did you use?
-What was the client's reaction to intervention(s)?]

-5) What was the most important moment of the session, and why? (if possible, provide the time in the session from your recorder's time counter): (1 point)

-6) Identify at least three of your strengths in the session.
+(2 points) [\\For CMHC Interns: What techniques and interventions for prevention and treatment did you use?
+What was the client's reaction to intervention(s)?] - 5) What was the most important moment of the session, and why? (if possible, provide the time in the session from your recorder's time counter): (1 point) - 6) Identify at least three of your strengths in the session.
 (Please be specific and detailed.
 Identify time stamps in the recording where you demonstrated these strengths.)
-(3 points)

-7) What areas do you need to improve?
+(3 points) - 7) What areas do you need to improve?
 What do you need in order to do this?
 (Please identify specific counseling skills, be specific, and detailed.
 Identify time stamps in the recording where you noticed an area for improvement.)
-(2 points)

-8) What are your plans for future session(s) with this student/client?
-[For CMHC Interns (CACREP 5.C.3.b): What goal and objectives will you focus on?
+(2 points) - 8) What are your plans for future session(s) with this student/client? [\\For CMHC Interns: What goal and objectives will you focus on?
 What evidenced based techniques and interventions in the literature are recommend as best practices?
 With regard to homework/practice, what has the client agreed to do in order to put in practice what has been worked on during the session?]
-(2 points)

-9) What led you to choose this recording or clip to present in supervision?
-(1 point)

-10)What specific issues would you like to discuss about your work with this student/client during supervision?
+(2 points) - 9) What led you to choose this recording or clip to present in supervision?
+(1 point) - 10) What specific issues would you like to discuss about your work with this student/client during supervision?
 (Be specific, simply asking what you did well or missed is insufficient) (2 points)

-Please save your forms in this format: YourLastName, Tape1.doc, YourLastName, Tape2.doc, etc.
+\Please save your forms in this format: YourLastName, Tape1.doc, YourLastName, Tape2.doc, etc

-Appendix C

-CON 5390-OL1 Guidelines for Case Presentations
+Appendix C CON 5390-01 Guidelines for Case Presentations

-The two recordings you submit for case presentations may be the same as two of your required tape review.
-Note, you will need to fill out both the tape review form and complete the written Case Presentation.
-[For CMHC Interns: You must complete and submit one Comprehensive Clinical Assessment (CCA) and one Individual Intake Assessment (CACREP 5.C.3.a.).
-These forms are found in Canvas.
+\\The two recordings you submit for case presentations may be the same as two of your required tape reviews.
+Note, you will need to fill out both the tape review form and complete the written Case Presentation. [\\For CMHC Interns: You must complete and submit one Comprehensive Clinical Assessment (CCA) and one Individual Intake Assessment.
+These forms are found online.
 After completing the assessment follow the instructions below.]